tangowithcode/tango_with_django_2/manuscript/chapter17-jquery.md

 Like the JQuery code that we tried earlier on, our code sample above starts by selecting the `document` object and includes a function that is only executed when the page has been loaded (i.e. `ready()`).
 Within this anonymous function, we then *select* the `about-btn` element (by a unique identifier, as instructed to by prepending the ID with a `#`).
 A further anonymous function is bound to the event when the element with ID `about-btn` is *clicked* (`click()`) -- and this function contains a further call to the `alert()` function that displays a popup box to the user.

-For more complex functions, this approach is much more desirable as the JavaScript/JQuery code is maintained in a separate file to the template.
+For more complex functions, this approach is much more desirable.
+Why?
+The JavaScript/JQuery code is maintained in a separate file to the template.
 Here, we programmatically assign the event to a handler at *runtime,* rather than *statically* within the HTML markup.
 Therefore, this achieves separation of concerns between the JavaScript/JQuery code and the HTML markup.

 T> ### Keep things Separated
 T> [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) is a design principle that is good to keep in mind.
 In terms of web apps, the HTML is responsible for the page content.
 CSS is used to style the presentation of the content.
 Finally, JavaScript is responsible for how the user can interact with the content -- as well as programmatically manipulating the page's content and style.